Phase Transitions in Collective Damage of Civil Structures under Natural Hazards: Ising model interpretation for phase transitions

-Overall, the RFIM provides a quantitative baseline for delineating collective damage phases.
-Its mean-field phase diagram condenses regional hazard responses into a two-dimensional space spanned by hazard intensity and structural diversity, approximately capturing the critical-point location, the width of the phase-coexistence band, and the extent of the volatile regime.
-However, the mean-field solution predicts a fully disordered phase for $\sigma > \sigma_c$, missing the subtle Griffiths-like behavior observed in real portfolios.
-While the precise topology of the diagram varies across urban configurations---for instance, cities with skewed or multimodal disorder distributions can produce asymmetric boundaries or sequential transitions (Extended Data Figs.~\ref{ext_fig:heatmap_1st_milpitas_all} and~\ref{ext_fig:phase_diagrams_fullmilpitas_sf})---the core physics remains universal.
-The framework captures the fundamental competition between cooperative coupling and local disorder, governing the shift between synchronized damage and volatile fluctuations.
+Overall, the RFIM provides a statistical physics-based characterization of the regional damage patterns.
+Its mean-field solution yields simplified, quantitative mappings from the engineering control variables to the effective RFIM parameters, thereby providing an analytical description of the collective-damage phases.
+However, the mean-field approximation does not capture the subtle Griffiths-like behavior observed for $\sigma>\sigma_c$ in the regional simulations; instead, it predicts a fully disordered phase with Gaussian statistics.
+While the precise topology of the diagram varies across urban configurations---for instance, cities with skewed or multimodal disorder distributions can produce asymmetric boundaries or sequential transitions (Extended Data Figs.~\ref{ext_fig:heatmap_1st_milpitas_all} and~\ref{ext_fig:phase_diagrams_fullmilpitas_sf})---the underlying physics remains universal.
+The framework captures the fundamental competition between cooperative coupling and local disorder that governs the shift between synchronized damage and volatile fluctuations.